 The following symptoms are commonly associated with KAND.

-The medical term for low muscle tone.
+Hypotonia is the medical term for low muscle tone.
 Infants and young children experiencing this symptom are often described as “floppy.”
 You may notice a child feeling limp when you hold them and showing less control of their neck muscles, causing the head to drop.
 It may also be difficult for them to place weight on their leg or shoulder muscles.

 Mutations in KIF1A can also result in a clinical diagnosis of Autism Spectrum Disorder (ASD).
 We are still learning about the genetic causes of autism; however, characteristics of ASD include difficulty with communication and interaction with other people; restricted interests and repetitive behaviors; symptoms that hurt the person’s ability to function properly in school, work, and other areas of life.